genfire-em/genfire-em.github.io/installation.md

 python3 /path/to/genfire/gui/launch.py
 ~~~

-Alternatively, on Mac/Linux you should have access to the shortcut `genfire` which does the same thing
+Alternatively, on Mac/Linux you should have access to the shortcut `genfire` which does the same thing *(If anybody knows a reliable way to create a similar, installable shortcut command on Windows, I would love to hear about it)*

 ~~~
 genfire